-So what's the industry average you should be aiming for?
+So what’s the industry average you should be aiming for?
 Most online streamers get a latency of 30 seconds to a minute.
 When surveyed, 53% of video developers said they expect to achieve a latency of less than five seconds.
-That’s the benchmark for “low latency” in live streaming.
+That’s the benchmark for “low latency” in live streaming for your reference.

-For most live streamers today - not really.
-If you're teaching, demoing or just entertaining chances are no one will notice any lags.
+For most live streamers today, not really.
+If you’re teaching, giving demos or just entertaining chances are no one will notice any lags.

-The only exception is when there's a need for 2-way communications.
+The only exception is when there’s a need for two-way communications.
 For example:

-- QnA sessions - Say you're hosting a live QnA session where the audience asks you questions by chat and you respond in the video.
-With a 30 second latency:
+Q&A sessions: Say you’re hosting a live Q&A session where the audience asks you questions via chat and you respond in the video.
+With a 30-second latency:

 - it takes 30 seconds for viewers to know you’ve opened the floor to questions

-- it takes another 30 seconds after they've typed it out for you to start respnding
+- it takes another 30 seconds after they’ve typed it out for you to start responding

-- it takes another 30 seconds after you've started responding before your viewers can see what you're saying.
-Meaning you'd have to stall for 90 seconds for each question.
+- then it takes another 30 seconds after you’ve started responding before your viewers can see what you’re saying.
+This means you’d have to stall for 90 seconds for each question.

-- Live Auctions - With high latency bidders won't have time to respond to raises.
-Here's what'll happen at auctions.
+Live auctions: With high latency, bidders won’t have time to respond to raises.
+Here’s a scenario of what might happen at auctions: